-96 Exemption from Displaying Licensed Plate
+105 Exemption from Displaying Licensed Plate

 (1) A proprietor may apply for an exemption from displaying the private hire licence plate and door panels on the vehicle.
-Such an application shall be made on the appropriate application form and shall be accompanied by an administration fee.
-Exemptions will only be granted to vehicles that comply with paragraph 97 of this policy.
+Such an application shall be made on the appropriate application form.
+Exemptions will only be granted to vehicles that comply with paragraph 106 of this policy.

-97 Executive Vehicles etc
+106 Executive Vehicles etc

 - (1) Exemptions from displaying identification plates shall only be granted for executive vehicles and novelty vehicles.
-Proprietors will need to demonstrate that their vehicle meets the following criteria: - The vehicle is not fitted with a "Taximeter" - There is no advertising on the vehicle - The vehicle is driven by a uniformed driver - There is no exemption from carrying assistance dogs - (2) Such vehicles will be required to display the internal identification disc in the front window and shall keep the exemption in the vehicle. - (3) We reserve the right to withdraw an exemption from displaying a licence plate at all times should it be found that a driver is abusing the exemption. - (4) We reserve the right to allow exemptions on other vehicles in exceptional circumstances.
+Proprietors will need to demonstrate that their vehicle meets the following criteria: - The vehicle is not fitted with a "Taximeter" - There is no advertising on the vehicle - The vehicle is driven by a uniformed driver or a driver in costume - There is no exemption from carrying assistance dogs - (2) Such vehicles will be required to display the internal identification disc in the front window and shall keep the licence plates and letter of exemption in the vehicle. - (3) We reserve the right to withdraw an exemption from displaying a licence plate at all times should it be found that a driver is abusing the exemption. - (4) We reserve the right to allow exemptions on other vehicles in exceptional circumstances.

-98 Advertising and Displaying the Company Name
+107 Advertising and Displaying the Company Name

 - (1) Proprietors may advertise their business on a private hire vehicle subject to approval from the Licensing Authority.
-Approval should be sought via an application form, providing the details to be advertised (artwork) and payment of the administration fee.
+Approval should be sought via an application form, providing the details to be advertised (artwork).
 Such adverts shall not contain the word "TAXI" or "FOR HIRE" or "CAB" as private hire vehicles are not Taxis or Cabs. - (2) Where an operator wishes to display the same advertisement on more than one vehicle, then approval should be sought from the Licensing Authority.
 This approval will apply to private hire vehicles only.

-99 Displaying Notices
+108 Displaying Notices

-(1) All Private Hire Vehicles shall display a notice on the rear near side passenger window as required by the Licensing Authority.
+(1) All private hire vehicles shall display a notice on the rear near-side passenger window as required by the Licensing Authority.
 Licence holders shall be notified in writing when such a notice should be displayed.

-100 Other Signs and Notices (Education Transport)
+109 Other Signs and Notices (Education Transport)

-(1) In consultation with Education Transport, Vehicles may be required to display a notice providing details of a school run.
-Where this is the case, the vehicle will be required to display a notice in the off-side of the rear window so as to be easily visible.
+(1) In consultation with Education Transport, vehicles may be required to display a notice or sign providing details of the driver authorised to carry out a school run.
+Where this is the case, the vehicle will be required to display a notice or sign in such a position as determined by the Licensing Authority so as to be easily visible.
 Proprietors will be notified in writing where this is a requirement.

-101 Closed Circuit Television (CCTV)
+110 Closed Circuit Television (CCTV)

 - (1) Private hire vehicles may be fitted with Closed Circuit Television (CCTV) systems.
 Where such a system is fitted, the vehicle must display a sign/signs ensuring passengers are aware that CCTV is installed and in use and the proprietor shall notify the Council that CCTV is in operation. - (2) The CCTV system shall be installed by a registered installer and shall be maintained to the manufacturer's standards. - (3) Where CCTV is installed, there is an expectation that it will be in working order when passengers are being carried.
-Recordings from such a system must be encrypted and not accessible to the proprietor or driver. - (4) The CCTV recordings must be available for inspection by a Police Officer or an Authorised Officer of the Council for a period of up to 28 days. - (5) It is the proprietor's responsibility to ensure that images from the system are held in a secure manner. - (6) Any misuse of CCTV or recorded images may result in immediate suspension and referral to the Licensing Committee for the appropriate action. - (7) The proprietor must ensure that the CCTV is registered with the Information Commissioner.
+Recordings from such a system must be encrypted and not accessible to the proprietor or driver. - (4) The CCTV recordings must be available for inspection by a Police Officer or an Authorised Officer of the Council for a period of up to 28 days. - (5) It is the proprietor's responsibility to ensure that images from the system are held in a secure manner. - (6) Any misuse of CCTV or recorded images may result in immediate suspension and referral to the Licensing Committee for the appropriate action. - (8) The proprietor must ensure that the CCTV is registered with the Information Commissioner.